shotgunsoftware/tk-core/docs/utils.rst

 Shotgun Related
 =============================

-Below are a collection of shotgun related utility and convenience methods:
+Below are a collection of Shotgun related utility and convenience methods:

 .. currentmodule:: sgtk.util